foj0/Gainalyzer/log.md

 * added more edge cases for clearing goals and stuff like that
 * got dashboard to pull users's bw goal

+## 10-20:
+* Finished the goal section (at least the part when we have a valid goal set)
+* Starting the empty goal set for when goals still haven't been set.

 ### todo: